 Here are some surprising facts about diet, cholesterol, and the risk of cardiovascular disease and mortality:

-- Half of heart attacks and strokes occur in people with normal or good cholesterol levels.
+- Half of heart attacks and strokes occur in people with normal cholesterol levels.

 - Eating saturated fat and dietary cholesterol doesn’t raise cholesterol in most people.